In order to get you back online, there are some things that we can check and perhaps even resolve without having to call support.

 Let's start with the setup we have at home.

 We have a cable that enters our property called the drop cable.
-It provides us with a fast and reliable optical signal which our modem (Optical Network Terminal) will transform into an electrical signal and pass to the router (in most cases via the Ethernet cable, but here we have the Huawei Home Gateway which acts as a combined modem and router.)
+It provides us with a fast and reliable optical signal which our modem (Optical Network Terminal) will transform into an electrical signal and pass to the router (in most cases via the Ethernet cable).

-We want to check that all cables are plugged in correctly and firmly and that there is no visible damage to the drop cable.
+We want to check that all cables are plugged in correctly and firmly and that there is no visible damage to the cables (both the drop cable and Ethernet cables).

 Next, check the lights of the equipment.
 This is how the equipment communicates with us.
 We would like to see some of them green and some of them off, depending on the setup we have at home.